Process-oriented psychology: Worldwork and deep democracy

-Patricia A. Wilson's Deep Democracy

-Wilson has more focus on inner work and building the container for a culture of dialogue and connectedness.
-She summarizes essence of deep democracy as "the inner experience of interconnectedness".

-Judith M. Green's Deep Democracy

-Green describes "Deep Democracy would equip people to expect, to understand, and to value diversity and change while preserving and projecting both democratically humane cultural values and interactively sustainable environmental values in a dynamic responsive way."

 Research

 Process oriented psychology is one of eleven psychotherapeutic modalities examined in a Swiss longitudinal study of therapeutic effectiveness completed in 2012.
 There are published studies of the clinical application of Process Work to group therapy with people experiencing mental illness and to the care of elders with dementia.
 A Japanese case study has described the application of process oriented psychology to the treatment of a woman with symptoms including major depression and an eating disorder, concluding that the method can be effective in the resolution of psychosomatic problems.

 Process Work has been used to extend play therapy techniques and found to enrich therapeutic work with children experiencing parental separation issues.
 The process oriented psychology approach to clinical supervision has been documented and shown to offer experiential and phenomenological techniques to work with signals, roles and the "parallel dynamics" that occur within client-counsellor and counsellor-supervisor interactions.
 It has been suggested that the concept of ‘metaskills’ can be useful for the psychotherapist seeking to serve polyamorous clients.
 Connections have been established between process oriented psychology and dance movement therapy.

 The concept of ‘rank’ as defined and developed by Mindell has been taken up in a number of contexts including action learning, the analysis of international nongovernmental organization advocacy campaigns, and anti-racism diversity work.

 An Australian case study has considered the use of process oriented psychology for tackling the problems of intercultural communication in higher education; it finds that Process Work has a multidimensional concept of social rank (expanded beyond social status to include 'psychological' and 'spiritual' aspects) which promotes understanding of interpersonal communication issues and could be used to improve international student experience in Australia.